KampfPanzer: Armored Combat, 1937–40: Reception

 In a poll conducted by SPI in 1976 to determine the most popular wargames in North America, Kampfpanzer placed a very poor 136th out of 202 games.

 In A Player's Guide to Table Games, John Jackson noted "A decent enough effort, Kampfpanzer's biggest problem is that its scenarios and units seem inherently dull compared to the super weapons of the more 'modern' games."

 In Issue 15 of Simulacrum, Joe Scoleri called the simultaneous movement system "cumbersome", and noted that the game system was quickly eclipsed by SPI's much superior Panzer '44 published the following year.

 In the 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer noted the "controversial panic rule which randomly makes some units disobey orders."
 He concluded that the game was "Generally simpler but less challenging than [Avalon Hill's] Panzer Leader, except for the simultaneity of movement."

+In The Playboy Winner's Guide to Board Games, game designer Jon Freeman noted that "Kampfpanzer's biggest problem, aside from order writing, is that its scenarios and units seem inherently dull compared to the super weapons of the more 'modern' games."

 In Issue 65 of Fire & Movement, Jeff Petraska called it an "interesting game which is insightful and plays rather well.
 Its only system flaw is that there is no way for infantry to attack tanks.
 This is not as serious as it could be because during the time period portrayed in the game infantrymen were still figuring out how to do that."